- Clean beauty

 Where does it come from?

 The past years have seen lots of broadcasted cases of product recall in the food but also in the beauty industry.
 Besides the financial consequences, it impacts the brand image on a long-term and it is also damaging for the whole industry.
-Lactalis and salmonella contaminated infant milk is one recent example.
-In 2013, 54 whitening products from the brand Kanebo were recalled, accused of favoring vitiligo-like symptoms.
+As example, the French company Lactalis has recently been charged over baby milk salmonella cases dated from 2017.
+Earlier, in 2013, 54 whitening products from the brand Kanebo were recalled, accused of favoring vitiligo-like symptoms.